-3-year running mean
+3-year Running Mean

 We determined that using a 3-year time lag was justified by calculating the average number of years between the year of a disease report and the year of publication for all disease reports in all taxa (Table S5).
 This supported the use of a 3-year sliding window for the analyses of change over time.